hopez13/aosp_kernel_build/kleaf/docs/api_reference/kernel.md

 via srcs (using a `glob()`). outs declares the output files that are surviving the build.
 The effective output file names will be `$(name)/$(output_file)`.
 Any other artifact is not guaranteed to be accessible after the rule has run.
-The default `toolchain_version` is defined with the value in `common/build.config.constants`, but can be overriden.

 A few additional labels are generated.
 For example, if name is `"kernel_aarch64"`: